-Academically, the school sets high standards in literacy, basic skills, self-discipline, the joy of learning, and the pursuit of wisdom.
+Academically, the School sets high standards in literacy, basic skills, self-discipline, the joy of learning, and the pursuit of wisdom.
 We set equally high standards in civic and social responsibility that are demonstrated through good behavior, caring, mutual respect, truth-telling, honor, and good stewardship of our world; and we emphasize these qualities in all aspects of school life.
 Art, music, drama, and physical education are integral parts of the curriculum.
 We prepare boys to enter demanding secondary schools confidently; we recognize that there are a variety of learning styles and paces among able students, and we try to teach accordingly.
 Teachers are able to focus on those learning styles that are boy-friendly: Hands-on, active learning that allows for movement and vigor.
 We affirm the integrity of childhood and elementary curriculum and do not try to replicate secondary school studies.

 We believe that the school’s programs are affected by a talented, enthusiastic, and loving collegial faculty.
 These men and women are recruited and retained based on their professional skills, their willingness to model the highest standards in every respect, and their commitment to professional and personal growth.
-It is a priority of the school to provide funds and other support for that growth, and to strive toward competitive faculty compensation.
+It is a priority of the school to provide funds and other support for that growth and to strive toward competitive faculty compensation.

 We believe that our all-boy environment frees our students to explore the full range of their potential.
-Our awareness of the different learning styles, rhythms, and activity level needs of boys promotes an openness and flexibility in the program that allow for success in all areas of study.
+Our awareness of the different learning styles, rhythms, and activity level needs of boys promotes openness and flexibility in the program that allows for success in all areas of study.
 Personalities have the freedom to develop without gender stereotyping, and boys can inhabit all roles in social, academic, and aesthetic areas.
-Thus they develop a strong sense of self without the need for posturing and pretending.
+Thus, they develop a strong sense of self without the need for posturing and pretending.
 In an atmosphere where friendships are valued, and where cooperation and collaborative problem solving are practiced, boys are able to talk about their feelings freely.
 Being the recipients of empathy, understanding, and compassion, boys learn to become caring and compassionate people.

 Our belief that all people are children of God and citizens of a shrinking world leads us to develop as diverse a community as possible.
 We seek families of all races, creeds, and economic circumstances, subject only to their ability to take advantage of our program.
 A growing tuition assistance program, tied by policy to the tuition income, exists to effect economic diversity.
 We make every effort to ensure that all families feel welcome in the school community.